 Students are expected to become familiar with public or private school settings.
 Evaluations of settings, investigation of local school programs, and supervised work with pupils are encouraged.
 Cooperating teachers rate students' performance and make recommendations regarding students' dispositional skills for the certification track of the education major.

 Students must meet the GPA requirement of 3.0, set by the Pennsylvania Department of Education.
-Students must all have attempted or completed all Basic Skills Requirements.
 Grading standards are published in the Field Experience Handbook.

 Field Experiences in Junior Year

-All Pre-K-4, Pre-K-4 with SPE, Middle Level, and Secondary Education majors participate in a regular Wednesday, full-day, field experience.
+All Pre-K-4, Pre-K-4 with SPE (PK-12), Middle Level, and Secondary Education majors participate in a regular Wednesday, full-day, field experience.
 Students are exposed to a variety of school settings during the course of their field placements.

 Regular College-based seminars and transportation to field assignments are the responsibility of the student.
 In addition to School of Education faculty supervision, the cooperating teacher at the field site evaluates the student's work and makes recommendations regarding the student's progress.

 To be considered a candidate for certification, students must be evaluated as satisfactory by the cooperating teacher and the faculty supervisor.
-Students must meet the GPA requirement of 3.0, set by the Pennsylvania Department of Education, and all Basic Skills Testing requirements must have been met.
+Students must meet the GPA requirement of 3.0, set by the Pennsylvania Department of Education.

 Senior Year for Students Seeking a Teaching Certification